We’re Maša and Michael Ofei (M & M), a married couple, currently based in Tasmania and the creators behind The Minimalist Vegan.

 Diving deeper into the rabbit hole, Michael came across a documentary called EARTHLINGS.
 He watched the preview and with hesitation sent the link to Maša to see if she was interested in watching the film that evening.

 Having grown up most of her life as a vegetarian, Maša was incredibly disturbed by the trailer for EARTHLINGS, and initially, she didn’t want to watch it.

-She felt that she already knew enough about the reality of animal products and she was doing her part by sourcing locally produced organic plant-based food, whether it was vegan or not.
+She felt that she already knew enough about animal products’ reality, and she was doing her part by sourcing locally produced organic plant-based food, whether it was vegan or not.

-However, after reflecting on the drive home that evening, she decided that she wanted to watch it.
+However, after reflecting on the drive home that evening, she decided to watch it.
 She had always questioned things, and she wasn’t about to stop.

 They became vegan that night and haven’t looked back since.